lucid-kv/lucid/README.md

 ## Introduction

-Lucid is currently in a development stage but we want to achieve a fast, secure and distributed key-value store accessible through an HTTP API, we also want to propose persistence, encryption, WebSocket streaming, replication and a lot of features.
+Lucid is currently in a development stage but we plan to make a fast, secure and distributed key-value store accessible through an HTTP API, we also want to propose Persistence, Encryption, SSE streaming, Compression, Replication and more.

 ## Getting Started